homesengland/homesengland.github.io/accessibility-statement.md

 <br>

 ## Technical information about this website’s accessibility
-Rumman Amin is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Homes England is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
 {: .govuk-body}
 <br>